Manipulating 3D Molecules in a Fixed-Dimensional E(3)-Equivariant Latent Space: Neural Network Details

-In molecular modeling, it is essential that the learned distribution over update nodes be invariant to translations and rotations of the condition nodes.
-This SE(3)-invariance reflects a fundamental inductive bias in molecular systems \citep{DBLP:conf/icml/HoogeboomSVW22, xu2022geodiff}.
+In molecular modeling, it is essential that the learned distribution over update nodes be invariant to translations, reflections, and rotations of the condition nodes.
+This E(3)-invariance reflects a fundamental inductive bias in molecular systems \citep{DBLP:conf/icml/HoogeboomSVW22, xu2022geodiff}.
+Since SE(3) is a subgroup of E(3), any E(3)-equivariant model is also SE(3)-equivariant.
+While some prior works (e.g., \citep{qu2024molcraft, guan2023linkernet}) adopt the term SE(3), others (e.g., \citep{DBLP:conf/icml/HoogeboomSVW22}) use E(3), which more accurately describes the symmetry of their networks.
+We follow the latter to avoid ambiguity.